Where We Be

 This is Argentina's youngest town -- slapped together in 1985 and still very much a work in progress

-Signs of construction were everywhere -- come back in ten years and El Chalten will probably look completely different
+Signs of construction are everywhere -- come back in ten years and El Chalten will probably look completely different

-We'll leave you with a final view of the magnificent Fitz Roy range
+We'll leave you with this final view of the magnificent Fitz Roy range

 Scenery along the way to another lookout point at Mirador Torre